2020 Online Radiology Tech Schools & Programs

 The Importance of an Accredited Online Radiology Degree

-Accreditation is an important consideration for all future college students to make before committing to any online school or program.
-The Joint Review Committee on Education in Radiologic Technology (JRCERT) is the main accrediting body for radiology programs.
-JRCERT checks that schools teach to standards that will ensure the quality and safety of patient care.
-Students who have plans to earn their graduate degree at a different school than previously attended will also want to pursue an accredited undergraduate degree, as this will make the application and acceptance process much simpler.
+Accreditation is an important qualification for all future college students to consider before committing to any online school or program.
+The Joint Review Committee on Education in Radiologic Technology (JRCERT) is the main accrediting body for radiology programs, while the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) accredits MRI programs.
+These accreditation organizations check that schools teach to standards that will ensure the quality and safety of patient care.
+Students who have plans to earn their graduate degree at a different school than the institution previously attended will also want to pursue an accredited undergraduate degree, as this will make the application and acceptance process much simpler.
 Furthermore, many employers will only hire graduates with an accredited educational background, as they want the confidence that their employees have received a quality education.

 Careers in Radiology

-There are numerous different job titles within the field of radiology.
-The first key title is a radiology technologist.
-Radiology technologists take diagnostic medical images or x-rays for the physician to analyze and interpret.
-They must be well trained in human anatomy in order to get precise and accurate images for review.
-Common types of x-rays a radiology technologist will administer are CT scans and MRIs.
+There are numerous different job titles and specialties within the field of radiology.
 After graduating with a two to four year degree, an aspiring technologist may need to become certified, depending on their state regulations, before starting work as a professional.

 - Online Bachelor's Degree Completion Program.
 Mizzou Online.
 Accessed August 24, 2016. http://online.missouri.edu/degreeprograms/healthprofessions/radiography.aspx.